springboardmentor4545/Brag_Board_Team4/README.md

 ✅ Comment threads with timestamps and user avatars
 ✅ Admin dashboard with statistics and moderation tools
 ✅ User profile management (view, edit name/email, upload/delete profile picture)
-✅ Clickable mentions in shoutouts leading to user profiles
+✅ Email notifications for tagged users with a summary of shoutouts
 ✅ Admin can delete any shout-out and comment
 ✅ Users can delete their own shout-outs from their profile
 ✅ First registered user automatically becomes admin